jason-ono/RayMarchInfTunnel/README.md

 ## Sources

 - This project is based on Jamie Wong/[@jlfwong](https://github.com/jlfwong)'s [Ray Marching: Part 6](https://www.shadertoy.com/view/4tcGDr) project, as well as other code snippets introduced in his article ["Ray Marching and Signed Distance Functions"](http://jamie-wong.com/2016/07/15/ray-marching-signed-distance-functions/).
-The large port
--
-- ion of the code below comes from his project, especially with regards to the implementation of the Phong Reflection Model and Constructive Solid Geometry.
+The large portion of the code below comes from his project, especially with regards to the implementation of the Phong Reflection Model and Constructive Solid Geometry.
 - All the signed distance functions used in this project come from [Inigo Quilez's articles on 3D SDFs](https://iquilezles.org/www/articles/distfunctions/distfunctions.htm).

 ## Basic Structure